Port of Paranaguá

 The Port of Paranaguá is one of the main ports of Brazil and Latin America.
-It's located in the city of Paranaguá, in the Brazilian state of Paraná.
-It's the second largest port of Brazil in tonnage and the third in container shipping.
-It's a main exporting port of agricultural products in Brazil, especially soybeans and soybean meal.
+It is in the city of Paranaguá, in the Brazilian state of Paraná, is the second largest port of Brazil in tonnage and the third in container shipping.
+It is a main exporting port of agricultural products in Brazil, especially soybeans and soybean meal.

 Data

 The port was established in 1872, as a private-owned wharf.
-In 1917 the State of Paraná took control of its concession, and began the works to expand the port.
+In 1917, the State of Paraná took control of its concession, and began the works to expand the port.
 The new port opened in 1935.
 In 1947, a state organism, Administração dos Portos de Paranaguá (APP) was founded for overseeing its operation.
-In 1971, the APP started to manage also the port of Antonina becoming APPA (Administração dos Portos de Paranaguá e Antonina).
+In 1971, the APP started to also manage the Port of Antonina, becoming APPA (Administração dos Portos de Paranaguá e Antonina).

 The land access system to the port is made up of BR-277, PR-401, PR-411, PR-410 and PR-412.
 Rail access is through the Sul-Atlântico S/A railway, Red Sur, of the former Regional Superintendency Curitiba (SR 5), from Rede Ferroviária Federal SA (RFFSA).
-The Paranaguá container terminal is the only one in southern Brazil that has direct rail.
+The Paranaguá container terminal is the only one in southern Brazil that has direct rail access.

 The Port of Paranaguá has its area of influence formed by the states of Mato Grosso do Sul, Mato Grosso, Santa Catarina, Rio Grande do Sul, Paraná, Paraguay, Minas Gerais and part of São Paulo.